 Modify 4.3.22.2 as shown (REVme-D5.0 P297 L6):

 BSS max idle period management enables an AP to indicate a time period during which the AP does not disassociate a STA due to nonreceipt of frames from the STA.
 This supports improved STA power saving and AP resource management.

+NOTE—The AP might disassociate the STA if, for example, that STA does not respond to group key handshake message 1.
+The STA might use WNM sleep mode (see 4.3.22.33) to avoid getting disassociated in such a case.

 CID 7006 (MAC)